-Access to Creative Education in Scotland (ACES) is a Widening Participation project for eligible state school students in S4-S6 in the south east of Scotland who are interested in studying a visual creative subject, such as art, design or architecture, at university.
+Access to Creative Education in Scotland (ACES) is a Widening Participation project for eligible state school students in years S4-S6, studying in the south east of Scotland.
+The project is aimed at students interested in studying a visual creative subject, such as art, design or architecture, at university.

-We work with you to support your creative development, explore your future options and help you create a competitive application.
+ACES is a multi-exit programme.
+We will work with you to support your creative development, explore your future options, and help you create a competitive application.

 All of our activities are free of charge, and we will provide all materials for you to use.